 Susan Guthrie, Author, Mediator, Podcaster 8:12

 Yeah, well, I can’t I don’t think that anything I would say after that is going to add anything.
 So I want to thank Susan, for joining me and for letting me spring on her with this topic.
-But I you know, emotional justice, as we’ve talked about, it’s a tough thing.
+But emotional justice, as we’ve talked about, it’s a tough thing.
 And it’s not, it’s not likely to come from the process of divorce.
-So surrounding yourself with professionals that can help you through coaching and, and therapy and all the other aspects is really the answer to these sorts of these sorts of issue.
+So surrounding yourself with professionals that can help you through coaching and, and therapy and all the other aspects is really the answer to these sorts of issues.
 So well, thank you again, Susan, for being here.
 And I appreciate it, and we’ll talk to you soon.
 Thank you for having me.

 Transcribed by https://otter.ai